-This report utilizes data obtained by the State Department of Justice (DOJ) during calender year 1998.
-It includes data from 1991 through 1997 for comparison purposes.
-The data set used has this caveat, "This data reflects all 1998 child abuse investigation reports received by the Department of Justice from January 1, 1998 to December 31, 1998.
-There is a caveat, that the number of reports may not reflect the number of victims, as there may be multiple victimization categories into which a child may fall."
+This report utilizes data obtained by the State Department of Justice (DOJ) during calender year 1997.
+It includes data from 1991 through 1996 for comparison purposes.
+The data set used has this caveat, "This data reflects all 1997 child abuse investigation reports received by the Department of Justice as of December 16 and entered as of December 31, 1997.
+Any reports received subsequent to December 16 are not included in this data."
+Statement by Martha Kistler, Dept. of Justice, 7/1/98.